Being a college student often means getting creative with Ramen noodles.

-You’re already at a place of study, furthering your own knowledge and doing research around various topics.
+You’re already at a place of study, furthering your knowledge and researching various topics.

 So why not make use of that studious atmosphere and take part in some research studies to make a little extra cash on the side?

 Many universities have their own paid research studies and you can certainly check if you can participate.